IMPORTANT NOTICE – Please Read

 - EPA, the Settling Parties, and the Maryland Department of the Environment completed a Non-Time Critical Removal Action in June 2009 to remove hazardous debris from the surface of the landfills.

-- A Remedial Investigation and Feasibility Study (RI/FS) are nearly complete to evaluate the extent of contamination and develop alternatives to clean up the Site.
+- A Remedial Investigation and Feasibility Study (RI/FS) to evaluate the extent of contamination and develop alternatives to clean up the site was completed in 2013.

-- EPA held a public meeting in May 2011 to discuss cleanup activities at the site.
-Future public meetings will be held to update the community on site progress.
+- EPA held a public meeting, in May 2011, to discuss cleanup progress at the Site.

-- Operations included the landfilling of industrial and commercial refuse and uncooled incinerator ash from the city of Baltimore, as well as the use of pits for the dumping of waste oils and petroleum products.
+- Historical operations included the landfilling of industrial and commercial refuse and uncooled incinerator ash from the city of Baltimore, as well as the use of pits for the dumping of waste oils and petroleum products.

 - Throughout operation of the original landfill, inspection reports indicate numerous troubles associated with the disposal of wastes at this site including uncontrolled fires, inadequate covering of refuse, nuisance odors, improper disposal of drums and other salvageable materials, and the migration of oil and/or refuse into the adjacent surface waters of Herring Run and Moore’s Run.

-- In July 1955, a state health department official recommended that this landfill be closed.
+- In July 1955, a state health department official recommended that the original landfill be closed.

 - In August 1979, state inspectors discovered approximately 23 drums buried in the western portion of this landfill.
 Samples of the materials in the drums revealed the presence of potentially hazardous concentrations of heavy metals.